-- 2. Mobilize your community by letting key stakeholders know about the attendance initiative and that you would like to involve them in developing, strengthening and/or implementing your plan of action. - Consider using our District and Community Self-Assessment and District and Community Planning Tool to help develop your local plan. - If you already have a plan for addressing chronic absence, use this as an opportunity to engage community groups in strengthening it and deepening their support. - If your community is participating in the Campaign for Grade-Level Reading, tap the coalition in place to engage the community in improving attendance. - If you don't have a plan or a coalition in place, compile a list and convene community partners who can help you develop one.
-Natural partners include: - " Mayor or county leader - " Government agencies, including social services, health and transportation departments - " PTA or parent advocacy groups - " Teachers union or leadership - " United Way and community-based nonprofits - " Chamber of Commerce and business leaders - " Juvenile judges or prosecutors who deal with truancy cases - " Faith leaders - " Afterschool providers - " Local foundations
+2. Mobilize your community by letting key stakeholders know about the attendance initiative and that you would like to involve them in developing, strengthening and/or implementing your plan of action.

+- Consider using our District and Community Self-Assessment and District and Community Planning Tool to help your district team responsible for attendance to develop your local plan. - If your district already has a plan for addressing chronic absence, use this as an opportunity to engage community groups in strengthening it and deepening their support. - If your district is participating in the Campaign for Grade-Level Reading, tap the coalition in place to engage the community in improving attendance. - If you don't have a plan or a coalition in place, compile a list and convene community partners who can help you develop one.

+Natural partners include:

+- " Mayor or county leader

+- " Government agencies, including social services, health and transportation departments

+- " PTA or parent advocacy groups

+- " Teachers union or leadership

+- " United Way and community-based nonprofits

+- " Chamber of Commerce and business leaders.

+- " Juvenile judges or prosecutors who deal with truancy cases

+- " Faith leaders

+- " Afterschool providers and programs

+- " Local foundations